-Broadly, I study how identity, emotion, media, and institutional trust shape people’s responses to societal challenges.
-My recent work examines these dynamics in the context of political polarization, science skepticism, and public health, exploring how exposure to diverse news environments can influence trust in science and promote collective health behaviors like vaccination.
+Broadly, I study how social identity, information ecosystems, and social norms shape people’s responses to societal challenges.
+My graduate work examined these dynamics in the context of political polarization, science skepticism, and public health, exploring how exposure to diverse news environments can influence trust in science and promote collective health behaviors like vaccination.

-As a postdoctoral researcher at the University of Michigan's School for Environment and Sustainability, I now apply these interests to the domain of environmental health, with a focus on wildfire smoke adaptation.
+As a postdoctoral researcher in the University of Michigan's School for Environment and Sustainability, I now apply these interests to the domain of environmental health, with a focus on wildfire smoke adaptation.
 I study how cognitive biases and social factors shape people’s risk perceptions of wildfire smoke—an intermittent, diffuse, and often underappreciated hazard—and investigate what conditions motivate individuals and institutions to take protective action.
-My goal is to inform communication strategies and policy interventions that promote more equitable, effective public responses to environmental risks.

 Risk Perceptions of Wildfire Smoke & Downstream Protective Health Behaviors